syncthing/docs/specs/bep-v1.rst

 The **name** field is a human readable name assigned to the described device by the sending device.
 It MAY be empty and it need not be unique.

-The list of **addressess** is that used by the sending device to connect to the described device.
+The list of **addresses** is that used by the sending device to connect to the described device.

 The **compression** field indicates the compression mode in use for this